amberhunt955/vite-recipe-app/README.md

 ## Future Improvements

-This project is only in the VERY beginning stages.
-Not to worry, a beautiful UI is coming soon!
+I'd love to add login functionality, connect this project to a database and allow users to save their favorite recipes.

 ## View Project